cjwit/melody/source/index.md

 If all of this seems technical, it's because it is.
 And if it seems like it doesn't matter, that's because it often does not.
 Elite western musical systems have a history of prioritizing pitch in a way that dominates "standard" notation.
 Staff lines create a sense of certainty that is not universal.[^notation] Instead of connecting a note's pitch to a frequency and judging its accuracy, we hear pitch in relation to other pitches.
 Is it higher or lower?
 Part of an ascending line or one that descends?
 Is it close to its neighbors or a leap away from them?
 Even further, in many musical practices, accuracy doesn't really matter at all: imagine singing "Happy Birthday" with a big family.
 If everyone joins in with energy but completely disagrees on the pitch, it can still be a powerful moment of community and celebration.
 Pitch just doesn't really matter in these situations.
 This is quite different from the sets of priorities that are in play when a symphony orchestra takes the stage.

 [^notation]: Systems of notation themselves are somewhat recent developments.
-Because the standardization of pitch in western music happened in specific ways and at specific times, it is worth remembering that even within the histories that created these notational representations, pitch was not always imagined with the same certainty that it is today.
-[TODO: CITE]
+Because the standardization of pitch in western music happened in specific ways and at specific times, it is worth remembering that even within the histories that created these notational representations, pitch was not always imagined with the same certainty that it is today [see @haynesPitch2001].

 ```
 Communal singing example